flathub-infra/documentation/docs/02-for-app-authors/03-metainfo-guidelines/01-quality-guidelines.md

 The following guidelines are not required for submission to Flathub, but are best practices we recommend and consider for curation and promotion.
-These guidelines are designed to help your app and Flathub itself appear in the best light to users—they may change over time based on developer and user feedback.
+These guidelines are designed to help your app and Flathub itself appear in the best light to users.
+The guidelines may change over time based on developer and user feedback.

 The term `must` in these guidelines is used in the context of considering whether an app passes the app listing quality checks.
 Apps that do not